 - Stitch markers (optional)

 I got started with my foundation chain, and while I didn’t keep stopwatch going when I was working on this project, I did make an effort to keep track of the time.
 It’s not precise, but in general, I marked my progress at various intervals.
+Also, I didn’t exactly sit down and crochet for a full hour, I picked at the project over the course of about a week!

 About 15 minutes in, I was able to start the first row of double crochets.
 Not too bad, considering I am a slow crocheter and I haven’t done it in a long time.